A $9 Linux-based, super-cheap computer that raised some $2 Million beyond a pledge goal of just $50,000 on Kickstarter will be soon in your pockets.

 As it is an open source project, CHIP offers support for thousands of open source applications such as:

 VLC Media Player for playing audios as well as videos

 Other programs for coding, torrenting, and photo editing, among others

-We are user-generated contents & non-commercial site.
+We are user-generated contents & non-commercial site since 2009.
 All product, videos, pictures & others contents on site don't seem to be beneath our Copyrights & belong to their respected owners & freely available on public domains.
 All Contents on site are for personal & non-commercial use.We believe in Our Policy & do according to them.
 If Any content is offensive in your Copyrights then please email at firstname.lastname@example.org with copyright detail & We will happy to remove it immediately.